pinakinmistry/nodejs-services-development/README.md

 }
 ```

+`reply.notFound()` method is added by the fastify-sensible plugin, it sets the response status code to 404 and generates some JSON output describing the Not Found error.

 Function passed as the route handler to fastify.get is not an async function.
 This is because an async function would return a promise that would resolve immediately and the route would fail as it tries to process a response value of undefined.
 Or if we did return something from it, that would be the response and the call to reply.send would be too late and result in an error regarding writing to a response that has ended.

 ### 2. Using async/await